TickTeam/guide-tt/ticktick_web_app/how_to_delete_your_account.md

-###Can I delete my account?
+###How to delete my account?

 Are you sure you want to delete your account?
 I feel sorry to hear that:-(

 Anyway, you are always welcomed to contact us if you have any issues when using TickTick.